liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 Note that with this uniform reachability, it is still easy for a particular tenant to get effective isolation, if desired, for its own group of VMs.
 The tenant just needs to create its own security group, and use that security group when launching its own instances.
+In fact, this may be the *default* behavior, as configured by the operator of the fabric via *default* security policies.

 Calico's planned use of floating IPs (where IP mobility is needed) is not supported by the current Neutron API - because current floating